kongehund/osu-mapping-hotkeys/README.md

 # osu-mapping-hotkeys
 An AutoHotKey tool to make osu!mapping easier.
 This script provides some hotkeys to use in the osu! editor.

 Some or all of these may become obsolete when people switch over to the lazer editor.

-WARNING: The script may be extremely unstable and/or buggy.
-It is not tested on any other system than my own.
+WARNING: The script may be unstable and/or buggy.

 # Installation
 To install and use this script, install AutoHotKey and download the files into a folder of your choosing.
 Then run the .ahk file.